Som-Energia/somenergia-generationkwh/docs/domaincriteria.md

     - ERP client IF will manage this list for a given member
     - ERP client IF will display the list of investment
         - Set the activation date relative to the purchase date of many at once
+- Corner cases:
+    - When a contract is a new one, no last invoiced date is available, in this case use the prior date to the contract activation date.
+        [David-Pere]
+    - Disabled contracts should be discarded

 - Next iterations, will address:
     - more complex deal policies (or not)